How to add changelog to database changes in java | Liquibase spring boot tutorial

 spring.liquibase.enabled=false

-These properties can be enabled or disabled to run liquibase at a startup. liquibase.enabled property used in Spring 4. x.x versions spring.liquibase.enabled property used for Spring 5.x.x versions Spring
+These properties can be enabled or disabled to run Liquibase at startup. liquibase.enabled is used in Spring 4.x.x versions, while spring.liquibase.enabled is used for Spring 5.x.x versions.

 difference between Liquibase and FlyWay tools